 We supervise topics ranging across political science and international relations.
 We particularly encourage students whose research interests will complement or extend our expertise in three general areas:

 - Critical Global Politics: this includes foreign policy, global media, regional governance, borders, politics and religion, international security, international law, human rights, theorizing global cities and infrastructure, and global political economy

 - Policy, Institutions and Theory: this includes political activism and citizens, legislative politics, voting behaviour, applied ethics, the EU administration, the EU and its member states, electoral management and administration, fundamental rights and their protection, governance, competition policy and regulation, environmental policy, media and cultural policy, policy appraisal and change, and political leadership

 - Cultural Politics, Communications and Media: this includes cultural politics, media culture and identity, media events and rituals, media and globalisation, communications and media industries, public service broadcasting, copyright in the creative industries, digital cultures, digital activism, political communication, international communication, language and politics, interculturalism, and contemporary cultural and political theory.

-We have strong links with UEA staff from other Schools in the Faculties of Arts & Humanities and Social Sciences (including History, Art, Media & American Studies, Literature, Drama and Creative Writing, International Development), and the School of Economics, Norwich Business School and the Law School through the ESRC Centre for Competition Policy.
+We have strong links with UEA staff from other Schools in the Faculties of Arts & Humanities and Social Sciences (including History, Art, Media & American Studies, Literature, Drama and Creative Writing, International Development), and the School of Economics, Norwich Business School and the Law School through the UEA Centre for Competition Policy.
 These relationships enable us to supervise students wishing to write their theses on areas with cross-disciplinary boundaries.

 UEA is a member of two prestigious Doctoral Training Partnerships: The South East Network for Social Sciences (SeNSS) (funded by the Economic and Social Research Council) and the CHASE Doctoral Training Partnership (funded by the Arts and Humanities Research Council).
 These memberships give UEA students privileged access to a range of training opportunities, resources and funding opportunities, both at UEA and across the consortium's other institutions.